jointag/next14-cmp-ios/README.md

-# Next14 CMP for Android
+# Next14 CMP for iOS

 ## Requirements